sergosev/Breast-Cancer-Practice/README.md

 ---

 # 📁 Project Structure
-|

-|---data/					<-GDC manifests for downloading raw data and raw data gene counts (not included in the repository)
+- data/					<-GDC manifests for downloading raw data and raw data gene counts (not included in the repository)

-|---scripts/
+- scripts/

-|      |---01_GDC_download.bash			<-bash script for downloading raw STAR-counts from GDC (TCGA project)
+  - 01_GDC_download.bash			<-bash script for downloading raw STAR-counts from GDC (TCGA project)

-|      |---02_data_unpacking.bash		<-bash script for preparing all the downloaded tables for differential expression analysis
+  - 02_data_unpacking.bash		<-bash script for preparing all the downloaded tables for differential expression analysis

-|      |---03_BRC_DGEA.py			<-Python script for differential expression analysis and CAR-T cell therapy target search
+  - 03_BRC_DGEA.py			<-Python script for differential expression analysis and CAR-T cell therapy target search

-|---results/					<-.csv tables and plots derived during the pipeline work
+- results/					<-.csv tables and plots derived during the pipeline work

-|---gdc-client.exe				<-gdc client used for downloading raw data for the GDC portal
+- gdc-client.exe				<-gdc client used for downloading raw data for the GDC portal

-|---README.md

-|---LICENSE.txt

-|---.gitignore
+- README.md
+- LICENSE.txt
+- .gitignore

 ---